 He will not fold His hands while Satan buffers us until we are destroyed.
 He will not allow us to continue in the folly of dead religion.
 Nay – He will call our attention to it.
 He will reveal our folly to us, so that we may not miss the place He has prepared for us.

 How often do we allow Him to do this?
 Many of us seek to silence His voice by our constant rebuttals.
-He grow weary of His cries.
-We, like the Israel, stiffen our necks and persist in our obstinacy.
-When the LORD spoke to the Israelites, “Execute true judgment, and shew mercy and compassions every man to his brother: And oppress not the widow, nor the fatherless, the stranger, nor the poor; and let none of you imagine evil against his brother in your heart.
+We grow weary of His cries.
+We, like the Israelites, stiffen our necks and persist in our obstinacy.
+When the LORD spoke to the Israelites, “Execute true judgment and shew mercy and compassions every man to his brother: And oppress not the widow, nor the fatherless, the stranger, nor the poor; and let none of you imagine evil against his brother in your heart.
 But they refused to hearken, and pulled away the shoulder, and stopped their ears, that they should not hear.”
 Zec.
 7:7-9.

 The Painful Had-I-Knowns

-Is is a wonder then that many of us, like Cain, offer sacrifices that God is not pleased with?
+Is it a wonder that many of us, like Cain, offer sacrifices that God is not pleased with?
 Many of us will labour above our contemporaries, only for our work to be burned up on the day of Judgement.
 Some will run the race till the end, but will not receive any prize because they did not run according to the rules.
 They did not heed the constant warnings when they ran out of their lane.

 “Why have we fasted, and you see it not?”, the Israelites cried out in frustration.
 “Why have we humbled ourselves, and you take no knowledge of it?”.
 To their complaints, God replied, ” Because, in the day of your fast you seek your own pleasure…” Isa.
 58:3.
 They knew the will of God, but stubbornly forsook it and went their own way.
 Is this not what many of us to today?